 © 2002-2020, Glen J. Kuban

-Many young-eaeth creationists (YECs) maintain that there was no physical death before the first sin or "Fall" of mankind in Genesis 1 of the Bible.
+Many Biblical literalists and young-Earth creationists (YECs) maintain that there was no physical death before the first sin or "Fall" of mankind in Genesis 1.
 Among the Old Testament verses cited for this position are Genesis 2:16, which states that God told Adam not to eat of the tree of knowledge of good and evil, "for in the day that thou eatest thereof thou shalt surely die."
 A New Testament passage sometimes offerred as support for the position is Romans 5:12 which states, "Sin entered the world through one man, and death through sin."

 Some assert that these verses indicate that no humans, animals, or plants died before before the Fall, and that all were created to be physcially immortal.
-Others allow plant death, on the grounds that God gave plants as food to us and other creatures (Genesis 1:29-30), or because plants are not conscious.
+Others allow plant death, on the grounds that God gave plants as food to us and other creatures (Genesis 1:29-30), or because plants are not conscious or alive in the same way that animals are.
 Still others maintain that only humans were immortal before the Fall (Reem, 2005; Koukl, 2006).
 However, even if one interprets Genesis in a literal manner, when Biblical and scientific considerations are fully examined, the concept of "no physical death" is not well supported, and creates a host of theological, logical, and scientific problems.
 A more reasonable conclusion is that the verses in question refer to spiritual death, not physical death.

 2. Romans 5:12 is also clearly speaking of human sin, and by strong inference, the term "death" here likewise refers to human death.
 After all, no where does the Bible indicate that salvation is offered to any creatures except humans, or even that animals have souls or are capable of sin.
 Furthermore, the allusion to Adam's sin in this verse argues that it too discussing spiritual rather than physical death, for the same reason given in the previous point above: Adam did not physically die the day he ate the forbidden fruit.